nicosouv/harbour-gitdeck/OAUTH_SETUP.md

 - Rebuild the app after setting credentials

 **Authorization fails**
-- Verify the callback URL is exactly: `https://localhost/oauth/callback`
+- Verify the callback URL is exactly: `http://localhost:8080/callback`
 - Check that your OAuth app is not suspended
+- Make sure no other app is using port 8080

 **Alternative: Use Personal Access Token**
 - Users can always use a GitHub Personal Access Token instead